thatguywiththatname/selfhosted/setup/README.md

 ## UFW / firewall

-If you are using ufw (or any other firewall), https traffic through nginx will need to be enabled.
-To enable it for ufw, run this command:
+If you are using ufw (or any other firewall), HTTPS traffic through nginx will need to be enabled.
+HTTP will also need to be enabled to allow http -> https redirections.
+To enable them for ufw, run these commands:

-`sudo ufw allow 'Nginx HTTPS'`
+ - `sudo ufw allow 'Nginx HTTPS'`
+ - `sudo ufw allow 'Nginx HTTP'`